prior-knowledge/bayestime/week_01.md

 By specifying a model framework X ∼ Poisson(θ) we defined the boundaries of the “Small World”.
 The Small World contains a collection of probability distributions known as the Likelihood.

 Assume we find that the lift broke down 8 times in the past year.
 Our likelihood gives us an infinite number of possible ways in which this could have come about.
 Each of these ways corresponds to a unique value of θ.

+If expected number of failures is 10, and it costs $1000 per repair visit.
+Suppose we budget $10,000 for lift repairs.
+What's the probability that we will face a bill 50% greater?
+100% greater?
+If we can upgrade the lift such that the rate of failures will be reduced to 5 per year and it costs $20,000.
+Will it be worth it to implement this upgrade?

+If you sign a service contract with the repair company, you can purchase as many as you want for $1000 per visit.
+If not, a repair visit costs $1500.
+How many visits should you prepay?
+Write a paragraph justifying to your boss why you chose this number and how many times

 We know that any of these models, each corresponding to different values of θ, could generate the data.
 In inference we want to use our prior knowledge and data to help us choose which of these models make most sense.
 Essentially we want to run the process in reverse.